EerSaa222/EerSaa222/README.md

 ## Hi there 👋

+I am a first year it-student at LAB University of Applied Sciences.

 <!--
 **EerSaa222/EerSaa222** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.